 Initial discomfort is controlled with oral medication.
 When general anesthesia is employed, patients normally require one to three hours of observation afterwards, before being discharged to go home.
 Compression garments or taping are advised for about four to six weeks, to reduce swelling.
 Full recovery from swelling and bruising takes a few weeks.

 There are risks and possible complications associated with any surgery.
 In liposuction, irregularity of the skin is one, but it is greatly minimized by our use of small-diameter cannulae, along with massage of the affected areas immediately after surgery.
 Hematomas and seromas are abnormal localized collections of blood or inflammatory fluid after surgery.
 Adequate drainage of incisions can help prevent them.
 Hyperpigmentation can occur, but it usually fades and may be improved by bleaching creams, and the patient must stay out of the sun until all bruising is gone.
 Swelling of the legs and ankles also can occur, and proper compression garments can minimize these effects.
 Extremely rare but severe complications can include blood clots, injury to abdominal organs, excessive blood loss, allergic reactions to drugs, and cardiac arrhythmias during general anesthesia.

-Dr. Reedy takes great care to evaluate each patient individually.
-He will advise you of your own unique risk profile, and enable you to compare it with that of liposuction candidates in general before determining if you are a good candidate for the procedure.
+Our board certified plastic surgeons take great care to evaluate each patient individually.
+They will advise you of your own unique risk profile, and enable you to compare it with that of liposuction candidates in general before determining if you are a good candidate for the procedure.
 To schedule an appointment or to learn more about liposuction, please contact us today.

 If you want liposuction in Allentown, Pottsville, Reading or Lancaster, our specialists at Berks Plastic Surgery can help you get the results you are looking for!